Language Proficiency Requirements at Registration for All Applicants

 An applicant will have met the College’s language proficiency requirements if:

-- The pharmacy technician applicant is a graduate of a CCAPP-accredited pharmacy technician program whose language proficiency admission criteria meets the NAPRA requirements for pharmacy technicians or scores on the Test de français pour étudiants et stagiaires au Canada (TESTCan) equivalent to those required on the Canadian Test of English for Scholars and Trainees (CanTEST); or
+• The pharmacy technician applicant is a graduate of a CCAPP-accredited pharmacy technician program whose language proficiency admission criteria meets the NAPRA requirements for pharmacy technicians; or

-- The applicant is fully licensed or registered as a pharmacist or pharmacy technician in another Canadian province with no restrictions on their license.
+• The applicant is fully licensed or registered as a pharmacist or pharmacy technician in another Canadian province.

 Possible Outcomes